-We’re going to go over this topic now, as well as:
+We’re going to discuss this topic today, as well as:

-- How ENERGY STAR® certification can help you spend less money.
+• How ENERGY STAR® models can help you save money.

 What Is SEER in Heat Pump?